BATTER UP: THROWING SEEDBALLS!

 HARRIS: Come on, kids, over here.
 I only explain this once.
 We're going to try and reseed this area up here; it's totally bare.
 Look at this, kids.

 BURNETT: Seedballs are also taking root as a teaching tool.
 Students from the Tesuche Pueblo, from a school in Juarez, Mexico, and now this group from a private academy in Taos, are using seedballs to learn how plants grow and why soil must be protected.
 These grade schoolers have assembled on the banks of the Rio Grande to scatter the dried seedballs they made earlier.
-The seedball crew chief is a raft guy named Steve Harris, who, like Jim Bones, has grown beyond his profession and into a committed environmentalist.
+The seedball crew chief is a raft guide named Steve Harris, who, like Jim Bones, has grown beyond his profession and into a committed environmentalist.

 HARRIS: Now let's take a double handful here.
 I'm going to pass the box around.
 Just reach in there with 2 hands.
 Scoop them out.

 BURNETT: Trying to revegetate a few bald spots by the river is a modest enough project.
 Masanobu Fukuoka thinks bigger.
-He thinks seedballs are the next green revolution.
+He believes seedballs are the next green revolution.
 He wants to see them dropped by the ton from airplanes to halt the advancement of arid lands around the globe.
 The seeds would be selected for their suitability to each locality.
 But first, start small.
 Win more converts.
 As Mr. Fukuoka says, make seedballs.
 Just do it.
 Don't doubt.

 (Clay balls rolling in a box)